-Commissioning test - Tests applied to a distributed generation facility by the applicant after construction is completed to verify that the facility does not create adverse system impacts.
+Commissioning test - Tests applied to a distributed energy resources (DER) facility by the applicant after construction is completed to verify that the facility does not create adverse system impacts.
 At a minimum, the scope of the commissioning tests performed shall include the commissioning test specified IEEE Standard 1547 Section 5.4 "Commissioning tests."

-Distributed generation facility - The equipment used by an interconnection customer to generate or store electricity that operates in parallel with the electric distribution system.
+Distributed Energy Resources (DER) facility - The equipment used by an interconnection customer to generate or store electricity that operates in parallel with the electric distribution system.
 A distributed generation facility typically includes an electric generator, prime mover, and the interconnection equipment required to safely interconnect with the electric distribution system or a local electric power system.

-Distribution upgrades - A required addition or modification to the EDC's electric distribution system at or beyond the point of interconnection to accommodate the interconnection of a distributed generation facility.
+Distribution upgrades - A required addition or modification to the EDC's electric distribution system at or beyond the point of interconnection to accommodate the interconnection of a distributed energy resources (DER) facility.
 Distribution upgrades do not include interconnection facilities.